Migrate Website from Wix to WooCommerce: Step-by-Step Guide

 • Built-in features like contact forms, galleries, and even basic e-commerce capabilities.

-• An all-in-one interface where hosting and updates are handled for you.
+• An all-in-one interface that handles hosting and updates for you.

-Wix shines when you’re just starting out or running a small business.
-But as your business grows, you might hit roadblocks.
+Wix shines when you’re just starting or running a small business.
+However, as your business grows, you may encounter roadblocks.
 Limited scalability and customization options can make it challenging to tailor your site to more complex e-commerce needs.

 What is WooCommerce?